 Visit this Nature Reserve:

-The Pipsissewa Loop Trail, when combined with the 1 km walk in to the reserve beside the Trent-Severn Waterway, and the adjoining trail through the Simcoe County Forest Turnbull Tract, make this a rewarding outing in any season.
+The Pipsissewa Loop Trail, combined with the 1 km walk in to the reserve beside the Trent-Severn Waterway, and the adjoining trail through the Simcoe County Forest Turnbull Tract, make this a rewarding outing in any season.

 The birding is excellent in all seasons, and the trails can be snowshoed in winter.